BRIN-Q/tacit-knowledge/Qudev/recipes/substrate_cleaning.md

 5. **Drying:**
     - Blow-dry the substrate using nitrogen (N₂) gas or a clean air blower to prevent water spots or streaks.
-    > :material-test-tube: Try experimenting with the best way to dry the substrate.
+    > :test_tube: Try experimenting with the best way to dry the substrate.
 You can press gently the substrate with tweezers onto clean, lint-free wipes (cleanroom-grade tissue) and then blow it dry.
-Alternatively, you can hold it in the air and blow it dry. :material-test-tube:
+Alternatively, you can hold it in the air and blow it dry. :test_tube:
     - Ensure the substrate is completely dry before proceeding.

 6. **Final Inspection:**